Ray Kroc: In popular culture

 Kroc's acquisition of the McDonald's franchise as well as his "Kroc-style" business tactics are the subject of Mark Knopfler's 2004 song "Boom, Like That".

-Kroc co-authored the book Grinding It Out, first published in 1977 and reissued in 2016; it served as the basis for a biographical movie about Kroc.
+He co-authored the book Grinding It Out, first published in 1977 and reissued in 2016; it served as the basis for The Founder, a biographical movie about Kroc directed by John Lee Hancock and starring Michael Keaton as Kroc.

-Michael Keaton portrayed Kroc in the 2016 John Lee Hancock film The Founder.
 The film's depiction of Kroc's franchise development, nationwide expansion, and ultimate acquisition of McDonald's offered a critical view of his treatment of the founding McDonald brothers.

-Kroc is featured in the documentary series The Food That Built America on the History channel.

-Kroc is featured in Tim Harford's BBC World Service radio show 50 Things That Made the Modern Economy in the episode, "Fast food franchise", which depicts the boom that his franchisee model provided for the fast food industry.
+He was featured in the documentary series The Food That Built America on the History channel.
+He was featured in Tim Harford's BBC World Service radio show 50 Things That Made the Modern Economy in the episode, "Fast food franchise", which depicts the boom that his franchisee model provided for the fast food industry.

-Kroc was critical of workers sitting or leaning while at work.
-In the 1960s, Kroc used the catchphrase "If you've got time to lean, you've got time to clean."
+He was critical of workers sitting or leaning while at work, using the catchphrase "If you've got time to lean, you've got time to clean."
 According to Jacobin writer Alex N. Press, the catchphrase has become popular with managers.